 Fifteen years ago, Rachel Jones invented a product called Totseat, a washable, squashable, high chair for babies that still sells all over the world.
 But the product almost didn’t last because, about seven years ago, phony Totseats started popping up in droves on eBay and elsewhere.
-It took Jones roughly 18 months to fight off all the knockoffs that were flooding the market.
+It took Jones roughly 18 months to fight off all the knockoff toys that were flooding the market.
 Doing so required constant vigilance and determination.
 Naturally, Jones came away from the experience with a poor opinion of the rip-off artists looking to profit off the intellectual property of others — often at the cost of a child’s safety.
 She decided that it wasn’t enough to just protect Totseat.
 She wants to help protect parents from counterfeit Legos, Barbies, Star Wars toys, car seats, and everything else.

-On behalf of its clients, SnapDragon, the company Jones founded in Edinburgh, Scotland, identifies fake and counterfeit items and removes them from the online platforms that sell them.
+On behalf of its clients, SnapDragon, the company Jones founded in Edinburgh, Scotland, identifies fake and counterfeit and knockoff kids toys and removes them from the online platforms that sell them.
 “We do this to protect the customer in the first instance, because fake goods are often dangerous,” explains Jones, who still serves as CEO.
 “Ghastly accidents happen with fake toys and nursery products so I just thought, ‘We’ve got all this expertise, let’s try and help and give the brands the power to fight back.'”
 Specifically, Jones was eager to help toy companies because parents looking to save money are susceptible to trickery and because these toys sometimes contain genuinely harmful ingredients.
 They are, in short, cheap for all the wrong reasons.

 How does Jones help her customers?
 By providing advice and then, if the advice doesn’t work, providing muscle.